 On the second attempt, he caught the Bismarck side-on and released his torpedo into the 320-mm main armour belt on the starboard side between the forward command tower and the funnel.

 The impact rocked the ship, injuring six crew and killing Oberbootsmann (boatswain) Kurt Kirchberg, who was thrown against one of the aircraft catapults.
 After the attack, the bombers returned to their carrier.
 Despite a heavy onslaught of anti-aircraft fire, all nine Swordfish had made it back, and had scored a huge hit on the Bismarck.

-Along with the damage from the torpedo strike, the evasive maneuvers the Bismarck had been forced to execute had undone much of the repair work to the damage sustained in its encounter with the Hood and Prince of Wales.
+Along with the damage from the torpedo strike, the evasive manoeuvres the Bismarck had been forced to execute had undone much of the repair work to the damage sustained in its encounter with the Hood and Prince of Wales.
 This slowed the German battleship down considerably, which would allow the British task force to catch up.
 Designated “Force H”, it consisted of the aircraft carrier HMS Ark Royal, the battlecruiser Renown, and a light cruiser.

 However, Force H needed to locate the Bismarck first.
 On the morning of May 25th, Admiral Lütjens broke radio silence at 07:00 to message Group West: “One battleship, two heavy cruisers keeping contact.”
 In reality, contact had been broken with the Royal Navy ships hours before.
 This message, along with another sent at 09:00, allowed the British to close in on the Bismarck.